 The Frontier story

-We are trying something that has never been done before in Myanmar: we are building a membership programme.
-We’re asking our readers and supporters – people like you – to invest in our journalism by becoming members.
+We launched something that had never been done before in Myanmar’s media industry: a membership programme.
+We asked readers and supporters – people like you – to invest in our journalism by becoming members.

-And, in what we think is another first for Myanmar, we designed our membership package together with our readers, getting feedback at every step along the way.
+And, in what we think was another first for Myanmar, we designed our membership package together with our readers, getting feedback at every step along the way.

-We don’t want to put a paywall in place to drive subscriptions, because we believe it’s important that we keep our reporting accessible to everyone, regardless of whether they can afford to pay for it.
+We needed a new approach, but we didn’t want to put a paywall in place to drive subscriptions.
+We believe it’s important that we keep our reporting accessible to everyone, regardless of whether they can afford to pay for it.